-The overall financial position of the District increased \$8.7 million (6.4%) primarily due to reduced power expense of \$17.1 million versus reduced total revenues of only \$8.0 million.
-As costs continue to rise over time, including net power costs, the District evaluates its need for rate changes.
-The District's last rate increase was an average rate increase of 2.9% effective October 1, 2019.
+The overall financial position of the District increased \$11.6 million (8.0%) primarily due to increased retail revenues of \$3.9 million, increased secondary market sales of \$16.0 million, and a pension expense credit of \$3.0 million.
+The District continues to monitor revenues and expenditures and evaluates its need for rate changes.
+The District's last rate change was an average rate increase of 2.9% effective October 1, 2019.

 District financial policies require that financial plans be developed to maintain minimum end-of-year cash and investment balances contained within unrestricted accounts sufficient to provide funding for a specified amount of operating expenses, power supply expenses, catastrophic loss, debt service, and capital improvements.
-The District's unrestricted cash and investment balances totaled \$61.0 million, \$42.5 million, and \$57.3 million at December 31, 2020, 2019, and 2018, respectively.
+The District's unrestricted cash and investment balances totaled \$59.7 million, \$51.5 million, and \$42.5 million at December 31, 2021, 2020, and 2019, respectively.
 Actual balances exceeded the minimum required level per District financial policies for each year.

-In accordance with District financial policies and covenants established within the District's bond resolutions, the District is required to maintain and collect rates and charges sufficient to provide net revenues (defined as net position less depreciation, amortization, and interest expense) in each fiscal year in an amount at least equal to 1.25 times the annual debt service.
-For the years ended 2020, 2019, and 2018, the District was in compliance with such policies and covenants.
+In accordance with District financial policies and covenants established within the District's bond resolutions, the District is required to maintain and collect rates and charges sufficient to provide net revenues (defined as change in net position less depreciation, amortization, and interest expense) in each fiscal year in an amount at least equal to 1.25 times the annual debt service.
+For the years ended 2021, 2020, and 2019, the District was in compliance with such policies and covenants.